-A Lynchburg College education professor has won the 2017 Ezra Jack Keats Book Award.
+A University of Lynchburg education professor has won the 2017 Ezra Jack Keats Book Award.
 Dr. Jeri Watts, a professor of education and program director of undergraduate curriculum and instruction, won the award for the children’s book A Piece of Home.
 The annual award honors a new author of children’s books every year.
-There is also […]
+There is […]

-Lynchburg College has received an $8,290 grant from the Virginia Department of Education to provide graduate level special education courses to special education teachers employed by public school divisions in VDOE Regions 5, 6, and 8, (the counties of Amherst, Bedford, Campbell, Charlotte, Franklin, Halifax, Henry, Nelson, Pittsylvania, and Rockbridge, and the cities of Danville, Lynchburg, and Martinsville.)
-The […]
+University of Lynchburg has received an $8,290 grant from the Virginia Department of Education to provide graduate level special education courses to special education teachers employed by public school divisions in VDOE Regions 5, 6, and 8, (the counties of Amherst, Bedford, Campbell, Charlotte, Franklin, Halifax, Henry, Nelson, Pittsylvania, and Rockbridge, and the cities of Danville, Lynchburg, and Martinsville.) […]

 Alice Watson ’90 has a long legacy in teaching and deep roots in Campbell County.
-She was a student at Campbell County’s Rustburg High School when she decided to attend Lynchburg College.
+She was a student at Campbell County’s Rustburg High School when she decided to attend University of Lynchburg.
 After teaching music in another school division for about 16 years, she finally returned to her home county a decade ago.
-Now a […]
+Now […]

-After finishing Lynchburg College’s special education teacher program last year, Eric Grossman ’15 received 26 job offers.
+After finishing University of Lynchburg’s special education teacher program last year, Eric Grossman ’15 received 26 job offers.
 Now he is teaching special education at a Lynchburg School.
-This week, the News & Advance highlighted his efforts in and out of the classroom, including his initiative to teach important life skills to boys who need a positive […]
+This week, the News & Advance highlighted his efforts in and out of the classroom, including his initiative to teach important life skills to boys who need a […]